‘Tis the season for gratitude, aka Thanksgiving.

-Thanksgiving is marked by gathering around the table with family and friends.
+And traditionally, Thanksgiving is marked by gathering around the holiday table with family and friends.

-And gratitude impacts our lives and our marriages all year long.
+Gratitude—or the lack of it—impacts our lives and our relationships all year long.

-- Studies show that expressing gratitude for your mate heightens feelings of connection to one another and deepens feelings of love.
+- Expressing gratitude for your mate heightens feelings of connection to one another and deepens feelings of love.

 - Expressing gratitude often can help break cycles of negative communication.